dev-protocol/protocol/docs/WHITEPAPER.md

 The function takes the information required to authenticate the owner as an argument.
 In most cases, this information the property URL and a read-only token.

-After someone is recognized as a non-economic property owner, an ERC-20 compliant Property Contract is created with fixed variables `totalSupply` and `decimals`.
+After someone is recognized as a Internet asset owner, an ERC-20 compliant Property Contract is created with fixed variables `totalSupply` and `decimals`.

 **Note:** To make it easy for developers to register, and to make it easier to calculate the value, `totalSupply` and `decimals` must be fixed.

-The relationship between the Property Contract address and the non-economic property is mapped by a State Contract.
+The relationship between the Property Contract address and the Internet asset is mapped by a State Contract.

 ### Investing in Property